w3f/polkadot-wiki/docs/general/decentralized-futures.md

 The new [Decentralized Futures Program](https://futures.web3.foundation/) supplements the Grants Program, and (as the name suggests) it strengthens the decentralization of the Polkadot ecosystem.

+## Overview

+This program is set to distribute **20 million USD and 5 million DOT tokens** to support individuals and teams as they launch new initiatives aimed at growing the Polkadot ecosystem.
+The main objective is to expand the network by adding self-sustaining participants.
+Funding is available for Polkadot-focused organizations that aim to generate profit, as well as for non-profit ventures that have a strategy to secure ongoing financing through Polkadot's on-chain treasury system beyond 2024.

+The Program is run by the Web3 Foundation, which is a not-for-profit organization that supports Web3 teams and open-source projects through funding, advocacy, research, and collaboration.

 ## Program Goal

 The goal of the Decentralized Futures Program is to kickstart economically independent, active